tyrichardson/good-deeds-anonymous/README.md

 * `public/` contains static assets for the client-side
 * `build/` after you build the project, contains the transpiled code from `src/` and `public/` that will be viewed on the production site
 * `server/` contains the Express App

-## Deployment

-1. Create a new Heroku project
-1. Link the Heroku project to the project GitHub Repo
-1. Create an Herkoku Postgres database
-1. Connect to the Heroku Postgres database from Postico
-1. Create the necessary tables
-1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
-1. In the deploy section, select manual deploy